Gen Z Retrospective: The Menendez Brothers

 Featured Image Courtesy of Politico.

 The prosecution’s view rejected the so-called “abuse excuse”, posing that this was fabricated and insisting that the killings were motivated by a desire to receive their parents’ inheritance.
-Lead prosecutor Pamela Bozanich even stated that “men cannot be raped because they lack the necessary equipment to be raped.”
+Lead prosecutor Pamela Bozanich stated that “men cannot be raped because they lack the necessary equipment to be raped.”
 The prosecution used the brothers’ lavish spending after the deaths to prove the financial motive, despite family members testifying that Erik and Lyle believed they had been taken out of their father’s will.

 This brings us to now.
 The Menendez brothers have served almost 35 years in prison.
 There has been a resurgence of their case in social media for many reasons.
 The first is the reviewing of new evidence which came to light last year, when Roy Rossello, a former member of Menudo, a band that José Menendez managed, alleged that the brothers’ father had drugged and raped him when he was 14.
 A letter was also recovered that Erik wrote to his cousin Andy about 8 months before the killings, discussing the abuse by his father.